watermint/toolbox/docs/commands/dropbox-team-admin-role-clear.md

 # dropbox team admin role clear

-Remove all admin roles from the member
+Revoke all administrative privileges from a team member, useful for role transitions or security purposes

+Completely removes all admin roles from a member in a single operation.
+Essential for offboarding admins, responding to security incidents, or transitioning members to non-administrative positions.
+More efficient than removing roles individually.

 # Security